rediacc/docs/docs/intro.md

 # What is Rediacc?

+> **Amateurs Hope For Successful Deployments.
+Professionals Ensure Them.
+Which Are You?**

 Rediacc is a system software that enables software applications and large data sets to run on different machines without requiring installation, featuring fast cloning and backup capabilities.
 SSH connection is sufficient.

 ## Definitions